-Supervisor Gordon Mar and City College of San Francisco are excited to announce the City College Sunset Fall 2020 semester with five classes serving working adults, seniors, and high school students.
-Classes start the week of August 17.
-All classes are tuition-free for San Francisco residents.
-Due to COVID-19, classes will be conducted remotely, with the possibility of in-person instruction resuming for high school students at Lincoln High School pending decisions by SF Unified School District.
+Supervisor Gordon Mar and City College of San Francisco are excited to announce the launch of City College Sunset in the Spring 2021 semester with five classes serving working adults, seniors, and high school students.
+Classes are from January 19 through May 26.

 Through lecture, discussion and practice learn about the mind body connection.
 After successful completion of this course, students will be able to: 1: Identify two similarities and two differences of the medical model, self-healing and alternative medicine.
 2: Demonstrate proper breathing and meditation techniques for stress control and pain relief.
 3: Name the components of a healthy diet 4: Experience benefits from Chair Yoga flexibility exercises and Tai chi.

 HIGH SCHOOL DUAL ENROLLMENT

 Elementary American Sign Language AMSL 1B (3 Credits), CRN 30355

 Wednesdays, 2:10pm - 5pm

 Continued development of American Sign Language (AMSL) receptive/expressive skills and knowledge learned in AMSL IA.
 Emphasis on conversational skills in functional situations, continued vocabulary and sentence structure expansion, and knowledge of Deaf culture and the Deaf community.